wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-dynamic-dictionary.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. The major challenge of implementing dynamic dictionaries is to preserve entries that are still being used from eviction.
+In other words, data dependency from cache blocks to dictionary entries must be preserved in some way.

 **Comments:**

 1. Even with decaying, it is still possible that the dictionary is fully utilized, and no entry can be evicted.